 Closer to home, significant levels of strong painkillers and anti-depressants were found in water samples collected in and around Sydney Harbour in 2015 as part of a University of Sydney scientific testing.
 Other medicines found included beta blockers and epilepsy medication.
 While more investigation needs to be done, it’s disturbing.

 It’s not only waterways that are affected by medicine disposal either.
 Medicine that’s disposed of with the usual garbage bins ends up in landfill or buried in the ground, which affects soil composition, animals, plants and crops.

 No matter how big or small, we all need to do our bit for the environment and dispose of our expired and unwanted medicines responsibly.
 Luckily there is a national scheme which makes doing the ‘right’ thing, even easier, and it’s called Return Unwanted Medicines (or the RUM Project).

 A national-wide and free service for everyone, Return Unwanted Medicines provides the safest way to dispose of medicines.
-All you need to do is gather your unwanted and expired medicines from around home and take them back to your local pharmacy.
+All you need to do is gather your unwanted and expired medicines from around home, take them out of their packaging and take them back to your local pharmacy.
 Your pharmacist will then put them in a secure bin for safe disposal.